 1. Plutopia: The Great Soviet and American Plutonium Disasters

-This book is for anybody who loves the conspiracy theory about the Cold War.
-Also, it is for people who enjoyed the Chernobyl TV series because this book illustrates two nuclear plants, one in the U.S. Another one in Russia.
-So when you get the detail of some of that building, one of the questions that this book raises is how can two ideologically opposed nations come to the same conclusion?
+This book is for anybody who loves conspiracy theories about the Cold War.
+Also, it is for people who enjoyed the Chernobyl TV series because this book illustrates two nuclear plants, one in the U.S. and Another in Russia.
+So, when you get the details of some of that building, this book raises questions about how two ideologically opposed nations can come to the same conclusion.
 There are nuclear disasters in both plants.
 Both governments generally do questionable things.

-Cold War-era isn’t as interesting to me.
-There are also some good, interesting pictures in here.
+Cold War isn’t as interesting to me.
+There are also some good, interesting pictures here.
 When I was reading this book, I wanted to get it out of my tinfoil hat.
-When you read this book, it does give some context for Chernobyl.
-The book doesn’t explicitly talk about Chernobyl, but when you read about the handling of the plant in Russia, it frames it in a bit of a different way.
+When you read this book, it does give some context for Chornobyl.
+The book doesn’t explicitly talk about Chernobyl, but when you read about the handling of the plant in Russia, it frames it differently.

 So it talks about nuclear disasters and how each government handled the new information that arose from learning about what happens to people when they come in contact with nuclear runoff with plutonium.